harryr89/PropertyScout1/replit.md

 ## Overview

-This is a comprehensive property investment analytics platform built with Streamlit.
-The application provides real estate investors with tools to analyze, compare, and track property investments through multiple analytical perspectives including financial calculations, market analysis, and performance tracking.
+This is a comprehensive UK property investment analytics platform built with Streamlit.
+The application provides UK real estate investors with tools to analyze, compare, and track British property investments through multiple analytical perspectives including financial calculations, market analysis, and live property data sourcing from UK markets.

 ## System Architecture